 - The localization of zakat and the right of the neighbour

-- Classical categories such as fī sabīlillāh and al-muʾallafatu qulūbuhum in today’s context
+- The categories of fī sabīlillāh and al-muʾallafatu qulūbuhum and their social-political implications

 - How Muslims can re-center zakat in societies without a unified polity